-In response, Bradford White recommended that the following steps be taken: The manifold pressure is adjusted; followed by changing the gas pressure, if necessary; and lastly, modify the gas orifice(s).
+In response, Bradford White recommended that the following steps be taken: the manifold pressure is adjusted; followed by changing the gas pressure, if necessary; and lastly, modify the gas orifice(s).
 (Bradford White, No. 39 at p.
 6) Bradford White also suggested that DOE should consult with the manufacturer on how to achieve desired conditions if adjustments do not allow a model to operate within 2-percent of its rated input.
 (Bradford White, No. 39 at p.
 6) Similarly, AHRI suggested that if, during testing, a unit cannot be put on rate and the input rate that is achieved in that situation would put the model in a different equipment class, DOE should ask the manufacturer for the documentation that confirms that the nameplate input rate is the value certified by the testing agency which certified the model's compliance with the applicable safety standards.
 (AHRI, No. 46 at p.
 7) Raypak opposed the proposal that DOE attempt to modify gas inlet orifices when the fuel input rate of a boiler is not within 2-percent of the certified value because several of its commercial packaged boilers use zerogovernor technology that use a nozzle instead of an orifice.
 The nozzle cannot simply be drilled to gain more gas flow, and drilling would damage the nozzle.
 Raypak suggested that DOE consult manufacturer's instructions and input before attempting to adjust the input rate.
 (Raypak, No. 47 at p.
 7)

-rate.
-(Raypak, No. 47 at p.
-7) DOE agrees with Bradford White that adjusting the manifold pressure of a commercial packaged boiler could bring the measured fuel input rate of a unit to within 2-percent of the rated input during testing.
-DOE notes that its proposed regulatory text stated that it would modify "gas pressure" without specifying inlet or manifold and therefore such modification would be attempted.
-In this final rule, DOE clarifies that it would attempt to alter the manifold pressure and inlet pressure in order to bring the measured fuel input rate to within 2-percent of the rated input.
-In response to Raypak's comments, DOE agrees that manufacturer's instructions should first be consulted and therefore is adopting additional language to clarify that this would occur before any attempts at adjust the commercial packaged boiler or test set-up are made.
-DOE also notes, however, that its language adopted in this notice states that DOE will attempt each modification as specified in the test procedure.
-DOE will therefore use its discretion as well as rely on the discretion of the third-party test laboratory in attempting each modification as may be required to bring the measured fuel input rate of a gasfired unit to within 2-percent of rated input.
+DOE agrees with Bradford White that adjusting the manifold pressure of a commercial packaged boiler could bring the measured fuel input rate of a unit to within 2-percent of the rated input during testing.
+DOE notes that its proposed regulatory text stated that it would modify "gas pressure" without specifying inlet or manifold, though both modifications would be attempted.
+In this final rule, DOE further specifies that it would attempt to alter both the manifold pressure and inlet pressure in order to bring the measured fuel input rate to within 2-percent of the rated input.
+In response to Raypak's comments, DOE agrees that manufacturer's instructions should first be consulted and therefore is adopting additional language to clarify that this would occur before any attempts at adjustments to the commercial packaged boiler or test set-up are made.
+DOE also notes, however, that the proposed language stated that DOE would attempt each modification as specified in the test procedure.
+That language is being adopted in this final rule and DOE will therefore use its expertise and discretion in attempting each modification as may be required to bring the measured fuel input rate of a gas-fired unit to within 2-percent of rated input.
 If a commercial packaged boiler uses a nozzle rather than an orifice, DOE would not attempt to drill the nozzle as the provision clearly states that only a gas inlet orifice would be drilled (if the unit is equipped with one).
-DOE also clarifies that this set of attempts to bring a tested unit on rate apply only to gasfired commercial packaged boilers, and that DOE would not attempt modifications for oil-fired equipment.
+DOE also clarifies that this set of attempts to bring a tested unit on rate apply only to gas-fired commercial packaged boilers, and that DOE would not attempt modifications for oil-fired equipment.